 Also, consider that with the pair programming approach, features will be delivered by two engineers in pairs.
 That’s why managers with no TDD experience observe decreased productivity regarding new functionality.
 By implementing TDD, the time-to-market of the first release is longer and requires more engineers, but its quality will be way higher.

 However, out of our experience, there were cases when the productivity of the development team using TDD increased, and the team started producing more functionality than before.
 This depends on the development team’s skill and how quickly business requirements are changing.
 If there are no drastic changes in the requirements and change requests are gracefully added to the backlog and planned ahead, you can expect higher development productivity after TDD adaptation.

 Chart 2.
 How TDD affects team productivity according to change requests frequency.

 On the other hand – if there are often change requests and features change, there’s always a risk that introducing TDD to the existing dynamic development process may slow down the development.
 But it’ll anyway increase quality.

 ― Risk 4.
 The long learning curve for engineers with no TDD experience

-The TDD methodology is pretty complicated, and the only way to learn it is to appoint an engineer skilled in TDD to be a mentor for other team members.
+The TDD methodology is complicated, and the only way to learn it is to appoint an engineer skilled in TDD to mentor other team members.
 It usually takes 1-2 months of full-time work with an experienced engineer for a team member to get used to the new methodology.

 According to research, junior and middle engineers usually need a couple of iterations to practice before effectively applying TDD.
 Though they start with low TDD skills, they become more effective as the adaptation progresses.
-Senior engineers, however, show a high average TDD conformance from the very beginning.
+However, senior engineers show a high average TDD conformance from the beginning.

 Is it worth the effort?